Depth 2 inclusions of simple $C^*$-algebras and their weak $C^*$-Hopf algebra symmetries: Preliminaries

 \subsection{$C^*$-Fourier theory}

-Analogous to subfactor theory, in \cite{BakshiVedlattice} the authors have provided a Fourier theory using Watatani’s notions of index and $C^*$-basic construction of certain inclusions of $C^*$-algebras.
+Analogous to subfactor theory, in \cite{BakshiVedlattice} the authors have provided a Fourier theory using Watatani’s notions of index and $C^*$-basic construction of certain inclusions of $C^*$-algebras, and it has found significant applications in various contexts (see, for instance, \cite{BakshiVedlattice,BGP,BGS}).
 The concept of a Fourier transform for paragroups associated with finite depth subfactors was originally introduced by Ocneanu \cite{O}, where it plays a central role in the advancement of subfactor theory.
 Subsequently, Bisch \cite{B} provided an explicit formula for the Fourier transform on higher relative commutants in the case of extremal subfactors.
 We begin by recalling the definitions of the Fourier transform and the rotation operators on the relative commutants of an inclusion of simple unital $C^*$-algebras as defined in \cite{BakshiVedlattice}.
 For each $n\geq 0$, the Fourier transform $\mathcal{F}_n:B^{\prime}\cap A_n\longrightarrow A^{\prime}\cap A_{n+1}$ is given by,

 where $v_n=e_n\cdots e_1$.
 Correspondingly, the inverse Fourier transform ${\mathcal{F}}^{-1}_n: A^{\prime}\cap A_{n+1}\longrightarrow B^{\prime}\cap A_n$ is defined as,

 The designation `inverse' is appropriate because, for every $n\geq 0$, $\mathcal{F}_n \circ \mathcal{F}^{-1}_n ={\mathrm{id}}_{A^\prime \cap A_{n+1}} $ and $\mathcal{F}^{-1}_n \circ \mathcal{F}_n ={\mathrm{id}}_{B^\prime \cap A_{n}}$, as shown in (\cite[Theorem 3.5]{BakshiVedlattice}).
 For every $n \geq 0$, the rotation map ${\rho^+_n}:B^{\prime}\cap A_n\rightarrow B^{\prime}\cap A_n$ is given by